 While such authentic accommodations have been available through tour operators for some years now, the birth of homestay networks has enabled rural families to reach out to tourists of their own accord, organising visits that suit their lives and schedules.

-As technological advances bring Mongolia into the digital age… peer-to-peer websites offer foreigners a new kind of cultural tourism
+advances bring Mongolia into the digital age… peer-to-peer websites offer foreigners a new kind of cultural tourism

 Tsedevdamba said of the growing trend: “Mongolia is a scattered country with a scattered population.
 Websites such as Airbnb not only help our people to locate tourists, but also help tourists to more effectively plan their trip and find a unique place to stay in Mongolia.”
 Although these might be early days for Airbnb in Mongolia, the site has proved popular among nomads looking to share their cultural heritage and generate some additional income.